Amphitheatre Chain Ladders

-We just love visiting and sleeping in the Drakensberg caves, so why not plan a hike to see as many as possible over three days.
-Five friends agreed to go with on this adventure knowing we would be spending the majority of this hike on no path.
+We just love visiting and sleeping in the Drakensberg caves, so why not plan a hike to see as many as possible over three days?
+Five friends agreed to go with us on this adventure knowing we would be spending the majority of this hike on no path.

-On the first day starting at Bushman’s Nek we walked 10km’s with 850m elevation again and were privileged to see three caves, sleeping in Whyte’s Cave for the night.
+On the first day starting at Bushman’s Nek we walked 10 km at 850m elevation again and were privileged to see three caves, sleeping in Whyte’s Cave for the night.

 Day two was the day for adventure where getting stuck on top of a mountain if the gully down is not found is a possibility.
-You hike 10km’s with 570m elevation gain and can see five caves, sleeping in Secret cave for the night.
+You hike 10 km with a 570m elevation gain and can see five caves, sleeping in Secret cave for the night.

 Day three is a longish hike back to Bushman’s Nek of 17km and 520m elevation gain with one cave to view along the way.
 The full details of the hike and track have been added to our blog here.